SHORTLIST

 Tennant Creek - Katherine

-Since the 1930s, the Daly Waters Historic Pub has been dishing up schnitzels, barramundi burgers and hearty steaks.
-The walls are lined with treasures that passers-by leave behind.
+Since the 1930s, the time-tested Daly Waters Historic Pub has been dishing up schnitzels, barramundi burgers and hearty steaks.
+The walls here are lined with treasures that passers-by leave behind, from bras to boots.
+What can you contribute over lunch?
 ‘Land of the Never Never’ awaits at Mataranka.
-Visit a replica of the Elsey Homestead, used in 1982 Aussie drama We of the Never Never.
-Or wander palm-lined walkways to take a dip in the region’s thermal springs.
+Yes, you can visit a replica of the Elsey Homestead, used in the filming of 1982 Aussie drama We of the Never Never, an autobiographical flick about life in the outback.
+Or wander palm-lined walkways to take a dip in the region’s steamy thermal springs – the ultimate antidote to weary limbs before arriving in Katherine.

 Katherine - Kakadu